KoslickiLab/MetagenomicKG/README.md

 Since we utilize the Unified Medical Language System (UMLS) search function via UMLS APIs for identifier mapping, you should first get a UMLS API key (please follow [this instruction](https://documentation.uts.nlm.nih.gov/rest/authentication.html) to get one).
 After that, replace `UMLS_API_KEY` with your API key in the `config.yaml` file.

 ### KEGG FTP Data
 MetagenomicKG includes KEGG data downloaded from KEGG FTP.
-According to KEGG policy, we can provide this dataset.
+According to KEGG policy, we cannot provide this dataset.
 To obtain this dataset, you can follow [this instruction](https://www.kegg.jp/kegg/download/).
 Once you download data, you should replace the path of `KEGG_FTP_DATA_DIR` key in the `config.yaml` file.

 ## Build MetagenomicKG
 We constructed an automatic pipeline to rebuild MetagenomicKG via [Snakemake](https://snakemake.readthedocs.io/en/stable).
 Since MetagenomicKG uses [RTX-KG2](https://github.com/RTXteam/RTX-KG2), which includes UMLS data, you need to contact authors to demonstrate that you have accepted [the license terms](https://www.nlm.nih.gov/databases/umls.html) in order to get access to download KG2.
 Once you have access, please download and put the `kg2c-tsv.tar.gz` file to `./data/RTX_KG2` folder.